facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 ```

 To reproduce our evaluation results,
-take "architecture flags" from the first column, and set the attack iteration.
+take "architecture flags" from the first column in the model zoo, and set the attack iteration.
 Iteration can be set to 0 to evaluate its clean image error rate.
 Note that the evaluation result may have a ±0.3 fluctuation due to the
 randomly-chosen target attack label and attack initialization.